 An Image Gallery control supports filmstrip, gallery and slideshow views.
 There are a few tweaks – enable or disable autoplay, set various arrow styles – but nothing to set your design world alight.

 Video support is limited to embedding single YouTube or Vimeo clips.
-There's no video wall or anything more complex, although we did find one interesting option buried deep in the menus: you can set the background of any element to a stock or YouTube video.
+There's no video wall or anything more complex, although we did find one interesting option in the menus: you can set the background of any element to a stock or YouTube video.

 Audio support is a little more capable, with the ability to embed Spotify playlists or SoundCloud content.